flavio10araujo/openai-api-test/README.md

 * React
 * NextJS

-It's a simple example of how to connect to the OpenAI API to call its models, like text-davinci-003, gpt-3.5-turbo and dall-e-2.
+It's a simple example of how to connect to the OpenAI API to call its models:

+* text-davinci-003 (in the Text module)
+* gpt-3.5-turbo or gpt-4 (in the Chat module)
+* openai.createImage (in the Image module)
+* whisper-1 (in the Audio module)

-At the moment (03/2023), text-davinci-003 is the only one available for fine-tuning.
+At the moment (03/2023), text-davinci-003 is the only model available for fine-tuning.

 The model gpt-3.5-turbo is much cheaper and advanced, but it is not available for fine-tuning yet.

-The model dall-e-2 is the one used for generating images.

-The idea of this project was to create an internal chat that could be used in a company with knowledge that the normal ChatGPT is not able to know (like internal processes, info about internal projects, etc).
-The chat would act as an employee that knows everthing about the company (all the processes, projects and technologies) and it would talk only about the company.

-For that it is necessary to use a model that we can fine-tune.

 ### How to run the project